 If Disciplinary Counsel can demonstrate that the continued practice of law by an attorney is causing immediate and substantial public or private harm because of the misappropriation of funds by such person to his or her own use, or because of other egregious conduct, in manifest violation of the Disciplinary or Enforcement Rules, Counsel can, with the concurrence of a reviewing member of the Board, petition the Supreme Court for relief.
 Thereafter, the Court may enter a rule directing the respondent-attorney to show cause why he or she should not be placed on temporary suspension.
 Once the respondent-attorney has the opportunity to respond, the Court may enter an order requiring temporary suspension of the practice of law by the respondent-attorney.
 Thereafter, at any time the respondent-attorney may petition the Court for dissolution or amendment of an order of temporary suspension.
 A hearing on the petition is convened before a member of the Board within ten days after service of the petition on the Board Prothonotary.
 The Board member shall submit a transcript of the hearing and recommendation to the Court within five business days after the conclusion of the hearing and the Court shall dissolve or modify the order, if appropriate.

 Will I be assessed any costs as a respondent in a disciplinary proceeding?

 Yes.
 The Board or the Court may direct that the necessary expenses incurred in the investigation and prosecutions of proceedings shall be paid by the respondent-attorney.
+In addition to these expenses, the respondent-attorney shall pay upon the final order of discipline an administrative fee.
 Failure to timely pay these costs, once imposed is deemed a request for administrative suspension, if the respondent-attorney is not already suspended or disbarred.

 What are the types of discipline?